Analog-Devices-MSDK/btm-ci-scripts/Resource_Share/README.md

 ### Optional fields
 All fields are optional if they do not require the field.
 For example, a spectrum anaylzer does not need a board field.
 This can be left null in that case.

+### Value usage
-Any value can be queried using the resource manager for use in workflows, actions, and est scripts.
+Any value can be queried using the resource manager for use in workflows, actions, and test scripts.

 ## Resource Manager
 The resource manager is a global script on walle, which can be used both in other python scripts and from the command line.
 It's primary functions are